|German 1940 LFH 18, serial number 17, in the HBO mini-series "Band of Brothers", episode 2

 The shell casing for the lFH 18 was loaded with the gunpowder charge bag just prior to firing.
 This was done to adjust and

 Stenciled markings on theses boxes, above right photo.
 The lower photo shows that these boxes were intended for use by the

 |Quest Masters does not plan to restore this artillery piece, but rather display it in the camouflage scheme that was used in the

-4-power, fixed-focus type telescope used for firing the howitzer.
-The example shown above was recovered from Normandy
+telescope is a 4-power, fixed-focus type optic used for firing the howitzer.
+This example, shown above, was recovered from

-France by QuestMasters in 2015.
-The optical box has been restored by QuestMasters.
-The paint, stenciling, web carrying
+Normandy France by QuestMasters in 2015.
+The optical box has been restored by QuestMasters Museum.
+The paint,